Download page Agent-to-Controller Connections.

 - SSL enabled: If the agent should connect using SSL.

-If you downloaded the agent through the Getting Started Wizard in the Controller, the Controller host, port, and account settings are already configured for you.
+If you downloaded the agent through the Getting Started Wizard in the Controller, the Controller host, port, and account settings are already configured.

 To connect to SaaS Controllers from agents in environments that limit outbound connections, set firewall rules that permit access to AppDynamics SaaS platform components.
 For a list of SaaS IP addresses, see SaaS Domains and IP Ranges.